Chapter 6. Deploying RHEL bootc images

 6.9.
 Deploying a container image to bare metal by using bootc install Copy linkLink copied to clipboard!

 You can perform a bare-metal installation to a device by using a RHEL ISO image.
-Bootc contains a basic build installer and it is available as the following methods: bootc install to-disk
+Bootc contains a basic build installer and it is available by using the following methods: bootc install to-disk or bootc install to-filesystem.

 -